UMM-CSci-3601-F17/lab-4-angular-spark-and-mongodb-where_am_i/answers.md

 the only thing doing routing?
 4. What does the `user-list.service.ts` do?
 Why is it not just done in the `user-list.component.ts`?
+    - It provides an implementation for the search function in the web page by importing the methods, providing the getUsers() and getUsersByID() functionality.
+It can't be done in the user component because that's where all of the declarations are made for the user type and where the methods are used.